Skwiglyman/Ball-Shapiros-Ascension/README.md

 # Ball Shapiro's Ascension

 A Python-based 2D platformer game built with Pygame.
+This is a game I made for my Introduction to computer science final project in grade 10, please forgive if its janky.

 ## Description